 For more information on TAC Members, see below and our Governance Board Members page for images and short biographies.

-Antione Dangy joined OLVEA Fish Oils in 2014 and is the Sustainability and Sourcing Development Manager and holds a Master degree in Agronomy.
-Antoine has a background as a Food Safety Quality Assurance (FSQA) manager for a tuna fishing fleet in Afirca and holds a huge passion for the sea and sailing.
-Working on implementing suitable supply chaini n the sea food industry has always been Antoine's vocation and during the past 2 years has used IFFO RS and other standards to promote responsibility in OLVEA Fish Oils sourcing area.
+Antoine Dangy joined OLVEA Fish Oils in 2014.
+He holds a Master degree in Agronomy and has a background as a Food Safety Quality Assurance (FSAQ) manager for a tuna fishing fleet in Africa.
+Thanks to both fishing and African environment experiences he is now a Sustainability and Sourcing Development Manager for OLVEA Fish Oils.
+Working on implementing sustainable supply chain in the sea food industry has always been Antoine's vocation as he holds a huge passion for sailing the marine environment in general.
+During the past 2 years he has used IFFO RS and other standards to promote responsibilty in OLVEA Fish Oils sourcing areas.

 Francisco joined IFFO in 2010 and was promoted to Head of Standards in 2013.
 In 2015 IFFO RS became independent and Francisco became the Head of Operations of IFFO RS Limited.
 As well as managing IFFO RS, he is also Chair of the Te3chnical Committee and the Improvers Programme Committee.
 Francisco Graduated from the Universidad Nacional Agraria La Molina in Lima, Peru with a fisheries engineering degree before obtaning and MSc in Marine Ecology and Environmental Management from Queen Mary University, London.